Linear Response for a Family of Self-Consistent Transfer Operators: Smooth Dependence of the Invariant Densities on the Coupling Strength

 Now, assuming that $\|\frac{d}{dt}\gamma\|_{C^3}< K_1$, we carry out similar computations in order to bound $\|\frac{d^2}{dt^2}(\mc L\gamma)(t)\|_{C^2}$.

 The first term corresponds to the derivative with respect to $t$ of \eqref{Eq:ExpExpdds} when $\phi=\gamma(t)$, which in turn is a combination of the functions

-With the given regularity hypotheses all the $t$ derivatives of the above terms are $C$ in the variable $x$.
+With the given regularity hypotheses all the derivatives with respect to $t$ of the above terms are continuous in the variable $x$.
 In particular, for the first term notice that the assumed regularity of all the terms implies

-We conclude that there exists a $K > 0$ such that $\left\|\frac{d}{dt}\left(\left(\frac{d}{ds}\mc L_s\right)_{s=t}\gamma(t)\right)\right\|_{C^2} < K$.
+We conclude that there exists a $\tilde K > 0$ such that $\left\|\frac{d}{dt}\left(\left(\frac{d}{ds}\mc L_s\right)_{s=t}\gamma(t)\right)\right\|_{C^2} < \tilde K$.

-As for $\frac{d}{dt}\Xi(t)$, consider the decomposition of $\Xi(t)$ given by \eqref{Eq:Term0}-\eqref{Eq:Term1}.
+As for $\frac{d}{dt}\Xi(t)$, consider the decomposition of $\Xi(t)$ given by \eqref{Eq:Term0}--\eqref{Eq:Term1}.
 The derivative of $PQ_{t,\gamma(t)}\frac{d}{dt}\gamma(t)$ is

 The first term in the sum on the RHS can be treated with computations similar to those leading to \eqref{Eq:ExpExpdds}, and equals

 which can be verified to have uniformly bounded $C^2$ norm.

 The second term can be expressed as